rixlabs/oneFileAIScripts/askPdf/README.md

 # askPdf

-hat with your PDF file to explore the content in a conversational way
+Chat with your PDF file to explore the content in a conversational way

 ## Run